thekaigonzalez/MagicOS/README.md

 ### External Applications

-You can use apps from files in MagicOS Black Release 2, which will implement home filesystem apps.
+You can use apps from files since MagicOS Black Release 2, which implements home apps by using the local filesystem.

 ### Window Titles

+If you don't supply a window name, then the application will try to guess it, by using the Application's code-name (Button name)